 Meeting the need of increasing enrollment

-If approved, the bond issue would allow the District to take the first step toward a second high school - with construction of a freshman center that can be expanded in the future.
-(The picture above is a conceptual drawing of the freshman center.)
+If approved, the bond issue would allow the District to take the first step toward a second high school - with construction of a ninth grade center that can be expanded in the future.
+(The picture above is a conceptual drawing of the ninth grade center.)

-The freshman center will be designed to meet the needs of Ray-Pec's 9th grade classes and is planned for district-owned property adjacent to Ray-Pec East Middle School.
+The ninth grade center will be designed to meet the needs of Ray-Pec's 9th grade classes and is planned for district-owned property adjacent to Ray-Pec East Middle School.
 This is the first step to transform that campus to a full middle school-high school combination site.
-Future building projects will expand the freshman center into Ray-Pec's second high school over the next five to 10 years, depending on enrollment and future bond elections.
+Future building projects will expand the ninth grade center into Ray-Pec's second high school over the next five to 10 years, depending on enrollment and future bond elections.

-The design of the freshman center facility will also include space for the Virtual Instruction Program of Ray-Pec (VIPR).
+The design of the ninth grade center facility will also include space for the Virtual Instruction Program of Ray-Pec (VIPR).
 In addition, to meet the needs of co-curricular and extracurricular activities, there would be stadium changes, tennis courts, and additional practice fields.